 Section 2.02 Interconnection

 Seller shall, at its own expense, make all arrangements and payments, if any, necessary to have two separate interconnection facilities constructed and interconnect the Facility with West Texas Utilities’ ("WTU") 138kV Rio Pecos to Fort Lancaster substation transmission line (“Transmission Line #1”) and 69kV North McCamey to Tippet substation transmission line (“Transmission Line #2”) and to place the Facility, if necessary, in a control area throughout the Contract Term.
-The Parties acknowledge that as of the Signing Date Transmission Line #1 is being operated by WTU at 138kV and that Transmission Line #2 is being operated by WTU at 69kV pending an upgrade by WTU in a manner that allows it to be operated as a 138kV line.
+The Parties acknowledge that as of the Effective Date, Transmission Line #1 is being operated by WTU at 138kV and that Transmission Line #2 is being operated by WTU at 69kV pending an upgrade by WTU in a manner that allows it to be operated as a 138kV line.
 Seller shall use reasonable commercial efforts to achieve the First Transmission Milestone set forth on Schedule 4.01 on or prior to the Start Date but in no event shall such First Transmission Milestone occur later than May 1, 2003 (subject to extension pursuant to Section 5.02(a) and (b) for Uncontrollable Force).
 Seller’s transmission lines connecting the Facility to Transmission Line #1 and Transmission Line #2 each shall be designed to be capable of transmitting the entire capacity of the Facility at the 138kV voltage level.
 The entity that owns or is otherwise responsible for any transmission system with which the Facility is interconnected directly is called the "Connecting Entity."
 For purposes of this Agreement, the "Delivery Point" shall be the point of interconnection between the Facility and Transmission Line #1 and/or Transmission Line #2 located at the Facility site in Pecos County, Texas, or alternatively at Seller’s choice, within the WTU control area or Texas Utilities control area, or alternatively, pursuant to Section 4.04(e), Transferred Renewable Energy shall have a delivery point on the ERCOT transmission system, equally or better suited than the above referenced Delivery Points for the receipt of Renewable Energy by Purchaser and the transmission throughout the ERCOT transmission system, as mutually agreed to by the Parties.

 If Seller delivers Renewable Energy from the Facility, then Seller shall coordinate with the Purchaser to optimize deliveries of such Renewable Energy through either or both Transmission Line #1 or Transmission Line #2 (“Delivery Alignment”) for Purchaser's delivery to third parties; provided that such Delivery Alignment shall (i) occur only during Seller's Normal Business Hours and (ii) not be likely (as reasonably determined by Seller) to impair delivery of such Renewable Energy to the ERCOT grid or result in material additional operating costs to Seller.
 “Normal Business Hours” shall mean 8 a.m. through 5 p.m. prevailing time at the Facility site, Monday through Friday, excluding any days that are North American Electric Reliability Council ("NERC") holidays.